connorads/mise/demo/slides.md

 # Why not use `nix` or something else that's _"better"_?

 Yeah go for it.
-But `nix` is a bit more involved and is probably a harder sell for your teamates.
+But `nix` is more involved and is probably a harder sell to your team.